sundeepoad/AML/README.md

 # 💰 Money Laundering Detection with XGBoost

 This project focuses on detecting potential money laundering activities using machine learning.
-The dataset contains transactional data, and we use feature engineering, balancing techniques, and XGBoost to classify suspicious (laundering) vs. non-suspicious transactions.
+The dataset contains transactional data, and I used feature engineering, balancing techniques, and XGBoost to classify suspicious trasactions.

 ## 🚀 Project Highlights